How Hard Can It Be?

 – shower on the boil and a plate of hot food – shower top right –

 The Vwaza game guard comes over to hear if we want to shower and when we’ll be eating.
 He will light a fire for us.
-On hearing we won’t be, he brings his own sadsa/phuthu/maize porridge on a tin plate!
+On hearing we won’t be eating, he brings his own sadsa/phuthu/maize porridge on a tin plate!
 We have a vacuum-sealed sausage of salami, so we add that and share the meal.
 Everybody wins!
 He heats the shower just right and carries it up the ladder and pours it into the bucket with a tap on it so we have a hot shower.
 Luxury!
 I spoilt that woman!

 In the Comores we shared a meal